mjarosie/mjarosie.github.io/_posts/2020-10-04-securing-saturn-framework-api-with-identityserver4-client-credentials.md

 ## JWT Authentication setup

-Let's first look at how the configuration of the API would look like [if we've written it in C#](https://identityserver4.readthedocs.io/en/latest/quickstarts/1_client_credentials.html#configuration):
+Let's first look at how the configuration of the API would look like [if we'd written it in C#](https://identityserver4.readthedocs.io/en/latest/quickstarts/1_client_credentials.html#configuration):

 {% highlight C# %}
 public class Startup